-Now available in the UK for the first time only from J & R Press
+Now available in the UK & Australia for the first time only from J & R Press

 This authoritative guide teaches speech-language pathologists to successfully work with school-age children and adolescents who stutter.
 Written by stuttering specialists, School-Age Stuttering Therapy is packed with practical knowledge to step you through the entire intervention process from assessment, to treatment, and on to long-term follow-up.
 Using a conversational style, the text blances scholarly rationale with real-world examples and activities to help you build understanding while staying focused on useful skills.
 This 295-page, spiral-bound manual includes examples from the authors' practices, numerous sample goals, engaging therapy activities, and 50 pages of reproducible worksheets and forms so you can use our creative and effective strategies right away.